How to Handle Food Insecurity as a College Student

 5 Ways to Get Food in College When You Can’t Afford It

-If you are experiencing food security, there is likely help on campus and in your community.
-Here are five places to look for near you.
+If you are experiencing food insecurity, there is likely help on campus and in your community.
+Here are five ways to get assistance:

 2. Find Off-Campus Food Pantries

-Food pantries aren’t just on college campuses — there are usually ones for the wider community.
+Food pantries aren’t just on college campuses — there are usually ones for the wider community at nonprofit organizations and churches.

 3. Apply for SNAP Benefits

-Supplemental Nutrition Assistance Program (SNAP) benefits provide funding for low-income Americans to buy food.
-You can use SNAP benefits to buy necessities like fruits, vegetables, meats, bread, and dairy.
-You can’t use them for beer, wine, cigarettes, or tobacco.
+Supplemental Nutrition Assistance Program (SNAP) benefits provide funding to low-income Americans to buy food.
+You can use SNAP benefits to purchase necessities like fruits, vegetables, meats, bread, and dairy.
+According to the GAO report, most college students who would’ve qualified for SNAP in 2020 didn’t take advantage of the benefits.

-You may be eligible for SNAP benefits as a college student.
-With new legislation being introduced, that eligibility may expand in the future.
-You can apply for SNAP benefits by visiting SNAP’s State Directory of Resources, which is a map.
+You can apply for SNAP benefits by visiting SNAP’s State Directory of Resources.
 Click on your state, and apply on your state’s website.

 4. Use Swipe Banks